darklab8/fl-darkstat/README.md

 * Parsing data from FLhook configs
 * Adding dynamic data from [FLHook](https://github.com/DiscoveryGC/FLHook) by json'ifications.
 For exampple: which player bases sell ores.
 [My flhook fork](https://github.com/dd84ai/FLHook)
 * Making custom front interface to render main tables, and its sub table based on chosen row in main one (inspired by [FLstat](https://discoverygc.com/forums/showthread.php?tid=115254&pid=1524529#pid1524529))

+# Philosophy
+* Easy installation and deployments: The project is highly probably going to be dockerized for easiest effort to be used by any Linux Server administrator.
+Preferably we are going to make some sort of automated deploying system.
+* Full automatization: Everything extracted data should be fully automated, the app should parse the data and launch in its working state without any changable settings to maintain it.
+* Speed: We can make relatively long operations during server start, but during client usage everything should be as fast as possible.
+Minimalistic GUI interface will be prefered.
+SQL queries should be as fast as possible too.